FreyasCode/Student-Management-System/README.md

 # Student-Management-System

+Welcome to SMS (Student Management System)!

+This is a program designed for teachers.
+The program can display student names alphabetically, by grades, or student ID, alongside assignments and their associated grades, class average, median, and mode.
+Additionally, teachers can go into "Visualization" mode and view students' marks displayed as Bar Graph, Line Graph, Pie Chart, etc.

-To add JFreeChart library to your Java Project, which is required for this program to run:
+Side note: to add JFreeChart library to your Java Project, which is required for this program to run:

 1. place jfreechart jars somewhere on your hard drive.